 By acting on your central nervous system to produce both a mental and physical reaction to suppress appetite and boost energy levels, phentermine is more likely to produce varying side effects and results due to individual differences.
 Due to the amount of possible variables when it comes to individual differences and how these can affect the metabolism of a medication, it is difficult to predict exactly how certain factors will affect individual reactions to phentermine.
 However, you should advise your doctor of anything which you think could potentially influence your results with phentermine.
 With respect to medical issues, these include but are not limited to: allergies, past and current medical conditions, whether close family members suffer or have suffered with any serious illnesses or conditions, medications that you are currently taking, medications which you have taken in the past, and whether you have previously experienced any less common or severe side effects when taking other medications.

 These factors will help your doctor determine primarily whether phentermine is suitable for you or not, and if so, what dosage is most appropriate, whether phentermine tablets or capsules are more suitable, and also whether you may be more likely to experience certain side effects.
 Many people recognize the importance of disclosing details about medications they are currently taking, but it is also crucial to tell your doctor about medications you have taken in the past, especially if they were prescribed for weight loss.
-This is because it is thought that the ways in which weight loss medications such as phentermine and Adipex work on the brain’s neurotransmitters can limit the effectiveness of subsequent prescriptions, which may explain why those taking phentermine for a second time often report reduced effects, as shown in this thread from our phentermine forum.
+This is because it is thought that the ways in which weight loss medications such as phentermine and Adipex work on the brain’s neurotransmitters can limit the effectiveness of subsequent prescriptions, which may explain why those taking phentermine for a second time often report reduced effects.
 Therefore, your doctor may need to take this medication history into account when deciding on your prescription, such as whether a phentermine combination such as Qsymia might be more beneficial this time round.
 You must also be honest about lifestyle factors, such as smoking, alcohol consumption, diet and exercise, as your phentermine prescription should be supported with guidance on establishing a healthy lifestyle, and advice about how alcohol and smoking may affect your results with phentermine.

 How To Compensate For Individual Differences